Pita bread and scrambled eggs

-I love the weekends.
+What’s not to love about the weekend?
 Being able to get up when it suits you, not having a care in the world and knowing that there is no pressure to get anything done.
 The chance to make homemade pita bread and fill them with scrambled eggs.

 If only life were that simple.

-It turns out that pita breads are ridiculously easy to make, taking a standard bread dough after the first rise and rolling it out (I still haven’t bought a rolling pin, so it was back out with a wine bottle wrapped in clingfilm, ever the classy one as I am).
+It turns out that homemade pita bread is ridiculously easy to make, taking a standard bread dough after the first rise and rolling it out (I still haven’t bought a rolling pin, so it was back out with a wine bottle wrapped in clingfilm, ever the classy one as I am).
 Scrambled eggs are, as I’m sure you’re well aware, also stupidly easy to make, so this brunch was not exactly a stretch.
 It was, however, pretty damned amazing.

 for the eggs: